AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 Left unconstrained, this doesn’t produce better systems—it produces drift.

 If we want to ship production software, we now have to impose constraints ourselves.
-We have to create the selective pressure that used to come for free and is now too easy to ignore.
+We can’t count on “better AI” to ever get us there, so today we have to create the selective pressure that used to come for free and is now too easy to ignore.

 In the end, good software isn’t what you choose to build.
 It’s what you choose not to keep.